Capgemini/gov-prototype-by-prompt/README.md

 docker run --network host --env-file .env gov-prototype-by-prompt
 ```

-### Automated dependency updates with Renovate
+### Automated dependency updates with Dependabot

-We use [Renovate](https://renovatebot.com/) to automate dependency updates.
-It creates pull requests to update dependencies in `package.json` and `package-lock.json` files, as well as updating the Node.js version in `.nvmrc` and the [Dockerfile](/Dockerfile).
+We use [Dependabot](https://docs.github.com/en/code-security/dependabot) to automate dependency updates.
+It creates pull requests to update dependencies in `package.json` and `package-lock.json` files, as well as in GitHub Actions.

-The configuration for Renovate is in the [.github/renovate.json](/.github/renovate.json) file.
+The configuration for Dependabot is in the [.github/dependabot.yml](/.github/dependabot.yml) file.

 ## Legal notes